Starting a Non-Profit Organization in Kansas

 For information regarding your responsibilities as an employer, including unemployment security and workers compensation, please download the Kansas Department of Labor’s Handbook for Employers.

-A non-profit that meets the definition of a charitable organization in state law may be required to register with the Secretary of State prior to soliciting donations.
+A non-profit that meets the definition of a charitable organization in state law may be required to register with the Attorney General’s office prior to soliciting donations.
 A charitable organization is defined here.

 In addition, fundraisers and solicitors working for the charitable organization may also be required to register.
 State law establishes registration requirements here.